 - 1. SCRIPTA MEDICA is a scientific journal published mainly in the English language by the Faculty of Medicine, Masaryk University in Brno; 6 issues are published annually. - 2.
 Primarily, original scientific papers not exceeding 20 manuscript pages including figures, tables and plates can be accepted.
 Case reports, personal columns, information on activities of the Faculty and associated biological and medical societies and relevant book reviews may also be included.
-With the approval of the editorial board, review articles, historical overviews and papers longer than 20 manuscript pages may exceptionally be accepted.
+With the approval of the editorial board, review articles, historical overviews and paper longer than 20 manuscript pages may exceptionally be accepted.
 Short papers can be published as preliminary communications. - 3.
-Papers from researches and scientists from all Czech institutions and scientific abroad can be submitted for publication providing that the subject matter is related to the scientific or clinical disciplines included in the curriculum of the Faculty of Medicine of Masaryk University. - 4.
-Each manuscript should be accompanied by a statement, by the author submitting the paper, that the manuscript has not been and will not be published in any other Czech or foreign scientific journal. - Authorisation by the head of the department is not required but it is expected that the competent authority will have been informed about submission of the paper. - 6.
+Papers can be submitted from all scientific and clinical disciplines included in the curriculum of the Faculty of Medicine at Masaryk University. - 4.
+Each manuscript should be accompanied by a statement, by the author submitting the paper, that the manuscript has not been and will not be published in any other Czech or foreign scientific journal. - 5.
+Authorisation by the head of the department is not required but it is expected that the competent authority will have been informed about submission of the paper. - 6.
 Papers which report studies supported by grants must provide the relevant reference to the grant or other financial support. - 7.
 The procedures followed in all experiments or trials, concerned with either human or animal subjects, should conform to both international and local ethical standards. - 8.
 Original papers and preliminary communications are published in English; the title and abstract of these papers should also be provided in the Czech language.
 Abstracts of papers presented at student scientific conferences or information concerning the agenda of biological and medical societies may be published in Czech, the titles, however, must also appear in English.
-Only papers reviewed by English language editor will be accepted. - 9.
-The manuscript should involve the following sections: - a) Title of the paper which should be concise and informative.
+Only papers reviewed by an English language editor will be excepted. - 9.
+The manuscript should involve the following sections: - a) Title of the paper which should be concise and informative. - b) Name of the author(s): surname followed by the first letter of Christian name(s) without title; if the authors are from more than one institution, this

-- b) Name of the author(s): surname followed by the first letter of Christian name(s) without title; if the authors are from more than one institution, this should be identified by an upper case index number after the name; if the author for correspondence is not the first name then his/her name should be identified by an upper case asterisk (). - c) Institutional affiliation: full institutional name with town of location (and country if the author is not Czech); if the authors are from different institutions, all locations should be listed in numerical order of the upper case index numbers. - d) Abstract (in English). - e) Key words (up to 5). - f) Abbreviations used, where appropriate (see Technical Instructions) - g) Introduction. - h) Materials and Methods. - i) Results. - j) Discussion. - k) Conclusions (only if special emphasis is justified). - 1) Acknowledgements, including reference to grant or any financial assistance. - m) Abstract in Czech (Souhrn) preceded by authors' names and the corresponding title in Czech. - n) References. - o) Tables and figures (illustrations, graphs, diagrams, drawings, photographs, etc.). - p) Legends to figures on separate sheet/s. - 10.
-In case reports, the sections h) and i) may be omitted.
+- should be identified by an upper case index number after the name; if the author for correspondence is not the first name then his/her name should be identified by an upper case asterisk ().

+- c) Institutional affiliation: full institutional name with town of location (and country if the author is not Czech); if the authors are from different institutions, all locations should be listed in numerical order of the upper case index numbers.

+- d) Abstract (in English).

+- e) Key words (up to 5).

+- f) Abbreviations used.

+- g) Introduction.

+- h) Materials and Methods.

+- i) Results.

+- j) Discussion.

+- k) Conclusions (only if special emphasis is justified).

+- 1) Acknowledgements, including reference to grant or any financial assistance.

+- m) Abstract in Czech (Souhrn) preceded by authors' names and the corresponding title in Czech.

+- n) References.

+- o) Tables and figures (illustrations, graphs, diagrams, drawings, photographs, etc.).

+- p) Legends to figures on separate sheet/s.

+10.In case reports, the sections h) and i) may be omitted.